Welcome to York

 Fast Facts about York

-Located in the north of England, it is half-way between London and Edinburgh, and surrounded by beautiful countryside – the Yorkshire Dales and the North York Moors are very close by.
+Located in the heart of the UK, it is half-way between London and Edinburgh, and surrounded by beautiful countryside with the Yorkshire Dales and the North York Moors very close by.

 Travel to York is easy whether you arrive by taxi (45-minute drive) from Leeds Bradford Airport or catch a direct train from Manchester International Airport (2 hours) or from either London Heathrow or Gatwick airports (3 hours).